dojo/docs/dojox/data/FileStore.rst

 **Example return:**

 *(Note that the protocol returns a 'total' property, which informs the store of how many matches were found, regardless of what start and count was.
-This is so that onBegin of the store can be properly informed how many total matches occurred.)*
+This is so that onBegin of the store can be properly informed how many total matches occurred.  start and count controlled how many of that total was returned.
+Those parameters act as the paging mechanism as defined by dojo.data)*

 .. code-block :: javascript